If you need permanent coverage, whole life insurance is a good choice.

 The good news on cash value interest is that it’s guaranteed, even if prevailing interest rates fall below that level.
 The bad news is the insurance company may not increase the interest rate if prevailing rates rise.

 Once your cash value accumulation reaches a certain level, you can allocate some of that money to pay your premiums in the future.
 This is referred to as “paid-up life insurance.”
 You’ll keep your coverage but lose the premium payments.

 Generally speaking, whole life insurance policy cash values are not considered superior investments.
 You can generally outperform them over the long term simply by investing in common stock index funds.

-That said, whole life insurance cash value provisions are an excellent option for consumers who have no desire to invest their money.
-You can think of whole life insurance as a forced savings program.
+That said, whole life cash value provisions are an excellent option for consumers who have no desire to invest their money.
+You can think of a whole life policy as a forced savings program.

 The premium will also be affected by any policy riders you add to it.
 In most cases, each rider will carry its own premium addition, which will increase the total premium.

 Age and health are critical factors in determining all life insurance premiums.
-So it’s always best to apply for whole life insurance when you are young and in good health.
+So it’s always best to apply for whole life coverage when you are young and in good health.

 For younger applicants—those in their 20s and 30s—whole life insurance premiums can easily be 10 times higher than the cost of an equivalent amount of term coverage.

 However, the difference in premium cost between whole life and term life narrows with age, particularly past 50.